aliciayuting/CascadeDocker/Cascade_Ubuntu/README.md

      In another terminal, direct to n2 config

 There are several ways to run cascade client.

 3.1.
 Command line client
-     - Run `cascade_client` Then it will shows command line prompt.
+Run `cascade_client` Then it will shows command line prompt.

-     - Run `help` could shows detailed command line options (https://github.com/Derecho-Project/cascade/tree/master/src/service)
+Run `help` could shows detailed command line options (https://github.com/Derecho-Project/cascade/tree/master/src/service)

-     - To trigger the user defined function, which in python_udls it defines two DFG(dataflow graphs).
+To trigger the user defined function, which in python_udls it defines two DFG(dataflow graphs).
 (The dataflow graph DFG definition can be viewed at ~/example/python_udl/cfg/n0/dfgs.json file)

-     - They could be triggered via '/' seprated prefix matching, by running: `put VCSS /console_printer/key0 value0 0 0`, you trigger the DFG with first pathname is '/console_printer'
+They could be triggered via '/' seprated prefix matching.
+By running: `put VCSS /console_printer/key0 value0 0 0`, you triggered the DFG with first pathname is '/console_printer'
+By running: `put VCSS /word_count/mapper/key0 value0 0 0`, you triggered 'Word Count Python DFG, a demo of DFG without performance consideration'

-     - There are three main ways to interact with(store to) Cascade Service that corresponde to three Subgroup types:
+There are three main ways to interact with(store to) Cascade Service that corresponde to three Subgroup types:
 - VCSS: VolatileCascadeStoreWithStringKey
 - PCSS: PersistentCascadeStoreWithStringKey
 - TCSS: TriggerCascadeStoreWithStringKey

 3.2.
+Python client

+Run `python` at in node n2, allows you to access the installed Cascade python support

+In the command prompt, you can import via: `from derecho.cascade.external_client import ServiceClientAPI`

+and access the api via: `capi = ServiceClientAPI()`

+This API, allows user to define python client program and directly run python client